 Explore the Core helps leaders guide congregations into an Anabaptist expression of faith.
 The course examines the transformation Christians experience in Christ as the power and effects of sin are placed on the cross.
 Jesus is the center of Anabaptist faith and life.
 From this center, Anabaptists gain a greater understanding of God the Father and the work of the Holy Spirit.
 The study considers this new life in Christ from three vantage points: a way of seeing the world through the kingdom of God, a way of reading the Bible through Jesus, and a way of living a Christian life as disciples.
 The 13-week video curriculum has an extensive teacher’ manual for those teachers who choose to design their own classes rather than use the video instruction sessions.

-Reheated focuses on Anabaptist values with a strong missional focus.
+Reheated is a contemporary revision of the original and also focuses on Anabaptist values with a strong missional focus.
 Engage core values again or for the first time with this 11-sessions video curriculum.
 The 28 page Leader Guide, lesson plans and Bible studies are all available on our Downloadable Resources page.
 All the video is accessible on Youtube.
 Suitable for Sunday school, small group, or adult VBS classes.
 Classes can extend discussion on the Explore the Core:reheated topics through a related Facebook Page.

 Sowing Shalom is a 9-session video curriculum that explores the many facets of peace as an Anabaptist core value.
 The material has a youth and young adult focus, but the material is accessible to all ages.
 The 24-page Leader Guide is available on our Downloadable Resources page or a video curriculum package can be purchased from the LMC office.
 All the video is accessible on Youtube.
 Suitable for Sunday school, small group, or adult VBS classes.

 STEP is a part-time, three-year program designed for pastoral leaders — or those exploring a call to ministry — but who do not have college or Bible school training.
-Students earn 30 undergraduate credit hours and receive an undergraduate Certificate in Pastoral Ministry from Eastern Mennonite University (EMU).
+Students earn 30 transferrable undergraduate credit hours and receive a Certificate in Pastoral Ministry from LMC.
 Learn more about the STEP program at lmcchurches.org/ministries/step.